 A low-glycemic diet can control your blood sugar.
-Happie Pizza made with sprouted spelt crust has a low-glycemic index.
-Spelt is an ancient grain that is easier on digestion and has a lower glycemic index than modern wheat flour.
+Happie Cheese Pizza made with Organic Sprouted Spelt Crust has a low-glycemic index.
+Spelt is an ancient grain that is easier to digest and has a lower glycemic index than modern wheat flour.
 Having a lower glycemic index helps reduce blood sugar levels.

 Low-glycemic diets are important to people with diabetes, but they may also be beneficial for anyone who wants to regulate their blood sugar or even to lose weight.

-How sprouted spelt pizza helps control blood sugar
+How Organic Sprouted Spelt helps control blood sugar

-Happie Pizza features mouthwatering pizza crusts with sprouted spelt.
-Spelt is an ancient grain that is easier on digestion and has a lower glycemic index than modern wheat flour.
+Happie Cheese Pizza features mouthwatering Pizza Crusts and Organic Sprourted Spelt.
+Spelt is an ancient grain that is easier to digest and has a lower glycemic index than modern wheat flour.

 Sprouted spelt is germinated just enough to break down some of the carbohydrates in grain, which makes the carbs easier to digest and lower on the glycemic index.

-The nutritional value of sprouts is about the same as regular grains, so you get all the vitamins and minerals from sprouted spelt as you would from regular grains.
-The best part is everyone in your family can eat Happie Pizza, even those with dietary restrictions, such as being on a low-glycemic diet.
+The nutritional value of Sprouted Spelt is about the same as regular grains, so you get all the vitamins and minerals from Organic Sprouted Spelt as you would from regular grains.
+The best part is everyone in your family can eat Happie Products, even those with dietary restrictions, such as being on a low-glycemic diet.

 What is diabetes?

 Diabetes is a condition in which someone has trouble regulating their blood sugar level.
 Your body converts carbohydrates into sugar glucose, which it uses as energy.
 Insulin is a hormone that works like a key to “unlock” cells so that they can absorb this glucose from your bloodstream.